 HUM 101 The Pre-Modern World.
-Humanities 101, the first semester in a required three-course sequence, is an interdisciplinary course that surveys major world intellectual and cultural traditions from pre-history to the onset of the Modern Era (circa 1700 C.E.).
+The first semester in a required three-course sequence, is an interdisciplinary course that surveys major world intellectual and cultural traditions from pre-history to the onset of the Modern Era (circa 1700 C.E.).
 We will read widely in history, literature, philosophy, fine arts, politics and economics to develop an understanding of the interrelated forces that shaped the dominant cultures across the globe.
 The study of themes will be employed to engage with the topics of the course including faith and reason, nature and civilization, individual and community, identity and the other, gender, and technology.
 (3)

 HUM 102 The Modern World.
-Humanities 102, the second semester in a required three-course sequence, is an interdisciplinary course that builds upon and incorporates ideas and skills from Humanities 101 as it surveys major world intellectual and cultural traditions from the onset of the Modern World (circa 1600 C.E.) to the middle of the 20th century and the post-World War II world (circa 1950).
+The second semester in a required three-course sequence, is an interdisciplinary course that builds upon and incorporates ideas and skills from Humanities 101 as it surveys major world intellectual and cultural traditions from the onset of the Modern World (circa 1600 C.E.) to the middle of the 20th century and the post-World War II world (circa 1950).
 Students read widely in history, literature, philosophy, fine arts, politics, and economics to develop an understanding of the interrelated forces that shaped dominant cultures across the globe.
 The study of themes (faith and reason, nature and civilization, individual and community, identity and the other, gender, technology) helps students to engage with the topics of the course and develop critical thinking skills.
-(3); Prerequisite: HUM 101 consider not only how the act of travel but also how representations of travel can help us to understand ourselves, others, and the world.
-(3)
+(3); Prerequisite: HUM 101

 HUM 140 Travel in Literature and Images (formerly LAS 171).
 In this course, students study travel literature and images beginning with Homer's The Odyssey and ending with contemporary accounts.
 Students also create their own travel reports to share with the class during the last few weeks of the semester.
-This course asks students to
+This course asks students to consider not only how the act of travel but also how representations of travel can help us to understand ourselves, others, and the world.
+(3)